Do lip fillers damage your lips?

-The Food and Drug Administration (FDA) has not approved the use of lip fillers in people under the age of 21, where the risk of causing damage to the lip may come from removing or trying to reverse the more permanent options for thicker lips.
-You should be prepared to commit to touch-up treatments to maintain your results, ensuring that your lips maintain a consistent and even volume with the right amounts of filler administered each time.
-If you want to increase the size of your lips, consult a healthcare provider who specializes in lip fillers to discuss your options.
-On average, your healthcare provider will insert 1 milliliter (ml) of lip filler into your lips, which is about one-fifth of a teaspoon.
+The Food and Drug Administration (FDA) has not approved the use of lip fillers in people under the age of 21, as the risk of causing damage to the lip may come from removing or trying to reverse the more permanent options for thicker lips.
+When getting lip fillers, it's important to find a healthcare provider who specializes in this procedure.
+Your healthcare provider will insert 1 milliliter (ml) of lip filler into your lips, which is about one-fifth of a teaspoon.
+It's also important to schedule a follow-up appointment two weeks after the procedure to ensure that your lips maintain a consistent and even volume with the right amounts of filler administered each time.

 Leave Reply